 Behavioral Health Counselor Jobs in USA with Visa Sponsorship

-Behavioral Health Counselors qualify for H-1B and other work visa sponsorship when the role requires a bachelor's degree in psychology, counseling, or related field.
+Behavioral Health Counselors qualify for H-1B visa and other work visa sponsorship when the role requires a bachelor's degree in psychology, counseling, or related field.
 Mental health organizations, hospitals, and community health centers increasingly sponsor international candidates to address staffing shortages in behavioral health services.
 For detailed occupation requirements, see the O*NET profile.

 See All Behavioral Health Counselor JobsOverview